-In addition to increasing the NCYF 401K contribution we are also providing an Auto Enrollment feature.
-In order to assist staff with their retirement planning Auto Enrollment will be one of the new benefits.
+NCYF provides an Auto Enrollment feature in order to assist staff with their retirement planning.
 Staff will be Auto Enrolled at time of hire at the rate of 2% of earnings.
 As always existing staff not already participating will be provided the opportunity to enroll at any time.
-Existing staff not already participating will be Auto Enrolled at the rate of 2% at the time of plan conversion.
 Staff will be provided opportunities to dis-enroll.
 As always staff will have the ability to increase or decrease their payroll deduction amount.